 Indoor Air Quality (IAQ) is now being recognised as a major issue for our nation’s health, in the same way that outdoor air is too.
 Poor IAQ has been linked to allergy and asthma, lung cancer, chronic obstructive pulmonary disease, cardiovascular disease and even, more recently, to dementia.
-Poor IAQ is reported to have cost the UK over 204,000 healthy life years, with 45% of those lost to cardiovascular diseases, 23% to asthma and allergy and 15% to lung cancer.
+Poor IAQ is reported to have cost the UK over 204,000 healthy life years, with 45 per cent of those lost to cardiovascular diseases, 23 per cent to asthma and allergy and 15 per cent to lung cancer.
 According to the Royal College of Physicians, indoor air pollutants cause thousands of deaths per year and cost tens of millions of pounds to the NHS.

 What can be done about it?